 This course will provide students with a greater understanding of the social and philosophical issues involved in education and an understanding of the historical development of the public education system in the United States.

 Students apply concepts and theories of adolescent development while participating in a 20-hour field experience in grades 7-8 in a middle school setting.
 This course must be taken concurrently with PSY 206 Psychology of Adolescence.
 Prerequisite: Students should have a minimum cumulative average of 2.00, recommendations of two SUNY Ulster instructors, and required fingerprinting.
 Contact the Education Program Coordinator for fingerprint information.

 Students read, discuss, and write essays that explore contemporary social issues.
 Students work on skills necessary to meet the challenge of writing accurately and clearly on the college level.
 Students write a minimum of eight essays, including three in-class essays.
 Emphasis is on the development of a topic, use of appropriate rhetoric and research, and a review of grammar.
-At the end of the semester, students must take and pass a writing competency test, which is evaluated by a panel of instructors.
-Students who pass the test receive the grade earned during the semester; those who do not pass must repeat the course.
-Prerequisite: Placement by Entering Student Assessment or completion of ISP 081 with a grade of C or better.
+At the end of the semester, students must take a writing competency test, which is evaluated by a panel of instructors and constitutes 25% of students' final grade for the course.
+Prerequisite: Placement by test or completion of ENG 081 with a grade of C or better.
 A grade of C or better must be earned for advancement to ENG 102.